bd8xc/MediExplain-AI/README.md

 Potential next development stages:

-1. Improve OCR accuracy for handwritten prescriptions.
-2. Improve medicine-name identification.
-3. Improve handling of dosage and frequency.
-4. Add stronger validation between OCR and AI extraction.
-5. Improve the UI for displaying prescription results.
-6. Add confidence/verification indicators for individual medicines.
+1. Add comprehensive testing for the complete prescription analysis pipeline.
-7. Add error handling for AWS service failures.
+2. Improve error handling for AWS service failures.
-8. Improve security around AWS credentials and uploaded documents.
-9. Add testing for the extraction pipeline.
+3. Store human corrections for future model evaluation and improvement.
-10. Containerize the application for deployment.
+4. Containerize the application for deployment.
-11. Deploy the application to AWS.
+5. Deploy the application to AWS.

 This README reflects the current state of the project and can be updated as additional functionality is implemented.